Microscope in lab

 According to the Centers for Disease Control and Prevention, the drug-related overdose death rate in the United States since January 2019 has increased from more than 67,000 to more than 109,000 in January 2023.
 Most of those deaths are related to fentanyl, a very powerful opioid.
 There is an urgent medical need for a very powerful and long-lasting medicine to overcome the fentanyl overdose crisis.
 Naloxone (Narcan) is the most widely used opioid overdose medication, known to be useful for reversing overdoses cause by any opioid such as heroin and fentanyl.
 However, because of its very high potency and its duration of action, fentanyl poses unique challenges for Narcan, often requiring the need for more than one Narcan dose to rescue the patient.
 In some situations, the supply of Narcan at the scene of a rescue might be insufficient to successfully reverse the overdose.

-The NCWR joined forces with the University of Arizona (UA) in an exciting endeavor aimed at developing a groundbreaking class of fentanyl reversal agents with an extended duration of action and high potency.
+The NCWR joined forces with the University of Arizona (U of A) in an exciting endeavor aimed at developing a groundbreaking class of fentanyl reversal agents with an extended duration of action and high potency.

 This collaboration addresses an urgent need in our efforts to combat fentanyl overdose on the front-lines of the crisis.The process involves the development of NCWR molecules, which are then rigorously tested in animals at the University of Arizona.
 Ultimately, this project offers hope for a more efficient and effective means of preventing Fentanyl overdoses and hopefully will address the recent combinations of fentanyl and xylazine.